Kol0vratT/IL2CPPResolverReworked/README.md

 `IL2CPP_Resolver Reworked` is a header-first C++ runtime bridge for Unity IL2CPP games.
 It resolves IL2CPP exports, resolves managed methods and icalls, and provides a defensive Unity API layer for common engine classes.

-This document describes the library itself only.
-The `IL2CPP_Resolver_TestDLL` project is intentionally not covered here.

 ## What It Does

 - Initializes IL2CPP from a loaded game module (`GameAssembly.dll` by default).